 This often leads to litigation and has kept plenty of lawyers busy over the years.
 One particularly entertaining example involved Microsoft going head-to-head with a Canadian high school student, while other disputes have involved big names like Lufthansa and the rock band Jethro Tull.

-The first of these involves an organisation that most people have probably never heard of, the catchily-titled Internet Corporation for Assigned Names and Numbers or ICANN.
+Back to my earlier questions of: who controls/decides how the domain names work?
+The answer is an organisation that most people have probably never heard of, the catchily-titled Internet Corporation for Assigned Names and Numbers or ICANN.

 ICANN, the global internet Organisation.
 Image via ICANN